Why Sheffield, and why a rose

 What does the rose on a UK hallmark mean?

 It is the assay-office mark for Sheffield.
-The rose was adopted on Sheffield-assayed gold in 1975 and on silver in 1999, when the traditional Sheffield crown was retired.
+The rose became the single Sheffield town mark for gold and silver in 1975, when the traditional Sheffield crown was retired.
 It does not on its own tell you the metal or the date.

 What is the difference between Sheffield plate and Sheffield sterling?